 - bed rest

-- back brace or support equipment
+- wearing a back brace or other support equipment

 In some cases of discitis, your doctor may recommend more invasive